 Previously, Haiti was the territory of France, but after a bloodthirsty uprising, the country won its independence.
 Today, it is one of the poorest countries in the world along with Nicaragua, Bolivia and many African countries.

-It’s not so easy to do it cheap because the island is located right in the center of the Pacific Ocean and surrounded by hundreds of smaller islands.
+It’s not so easy to do it cheaply because the island is located right in the center of the Pacific Ocean and surrounded by hundreds of smaller islands.
 You can fly from Easter Island or from Santiago de Chile, Latam Airlines.
 It will cost from $ 2000, it is possible to find tickets at a discount and combine Tahiti with a visit to South America and Easter Island.

 Getting to Papeete (the main airport in French Polynesia) from Los Angeles costs from $ 1,500.
 It is very expensive for the budget traveler.